 Creator(s): New Iceland Heritage Museum

-This Community Memories exhibit traces the evolution of Gimli, Manitoba from a colony of rough hewn cabins in "New Iceland" 125 years ago to today's thriving resort community on the shores of the tenth largest freshwater lake in the world.
+This Community Stories exhibit traces the evolution of Gimli, Manitoba from a colony of rough hewn cabins in "New Iceland" 125 years ago to today's thriving resort community on the shores of the tenth largest freshwater lake in the world.

 In the fall of 1875, Icelandic immigrants arrived in "New Iceland," an area on the western shore of Lake Winnipeg where the Government of Canada had given Icelanders sole settlement rights.
 New Iceland had its own laws, its own constitution and its own "capital," the settlement of Gimli.